Rahbar-Ali/Software-Repositoryy/README.md

 # Note
 * Make sure that directory and root_folder is correctly specified.
 * This scripte requires Python 3 and **'argparse'** module.
+* I used apache commons-lang and apache commons-codec to test program